CXWorld/CapFrameX/README.md

 However you wouldn't want to tab out of your game to do this.
 This is where our ignore list comes into play.

 With the buttons below the two lists you can add or remove any process from the ignore list, the ideal scenario is a completely empty running processes list at the start of CapFrameX.
 With this, you can just start your game and since it'll be the only process in the list, just push the hotkey.
+In case a process wasn't detected correctly you can try to rescan processes with the button at the top of the running processes list.

 The ignore list entries are drawn from the same process list that contains your game names, which gets updated with our own list on every new Version of CapFrameX.